 Hello and welcome, I am Angie Wells founder of Equine Essential Wellness.
-Rarely a thought or moment goes by for me that is not horse related.
-Whether I am reading a book, watching a movie, or having general conversation; my mind is busy processing how it relates to horsemanship and the care of horses.
+Rarely a thought or moment goes by for me that is not horse-related.
+Whether I am reading a book, watching a movie, or having a general conversation; my mind is busy processing how it relates to horsemanship and the care of horses.
 Improving the lives of horses is my purpose in life and the products, services, and blog posts you find here are how I live my purpose and passion out.

 Do you remember when your passion for horses began?

 For as long as I can remember I have been obsessed with everything horse!
 I studied any class, book, or seminar on horses I could find.
 I completed high school internships at equine trainer facilities and equine veterinarians.
 A year following graduation, I went on to become a certified Equine Massage Therapist and Equine Sports Trainer.
-After my certification I worked at a local facility that was focused primarily on rehabilitating injured horses.
+After my certification, I worked at a local facility that was focused primarily on rehabilitating injured horses.
 I enjoyed it so much that most of my further education and study has been in the area of alternative therapy and care.

 Have you ever had a horse that meant the world to you?
 One that you couldn’t replace?

-For me that is my mare Pokey.
+For me, that is my mare Pokey.
 She was my first horse as a young girl and holds a special place in my heart.
 So when she came down with a neurological disorder, I was devastated and looking for help.
 After three veterinarians recommended euthanasia, I was thankful to have my background and experience!
 Her condition led me to many therapies, looking for what would be most effective for her.
-At Equine Essential Wellness we are here to promote health and bring hope to those horse's traditional methods may leave behind.
+At Equine Essential Wellness, we are here to promote health and bring hope to those horse’s traditional methods may leave behind.